-Pedestal/platform training is a great foundation behavior for all species of animals.
-Not only is it an easy trick to teach and a great confidence builder, it also makes certain tricks (such as wave) easier.
+Platform training is a great foundation behavior for all species of animals.
+Not only is it an easy trick to teach and a great confidence builder, it also makes certain tricks (such as wave) easier to teach.
 Working on a platform is great for teaching tricks at a distance and responding to hand signals too.
 A platform reminds your piggy to stay in their own space and look for cues rather than following your hand or searching for food.

 How to Teach a Guinea Pig: Go To Platform (Video Tutorial)

-You can also start with books instead of a platform if needed (gradually stacking more books as the guinea pig gains confidence) until the guinea pig is comfortable enough to get onto the actual platform.
+If the platform is too high for your guinea pig to feel comfortable getting on, you can start with some sturdy books or a binder instead.
+Gradually stack more books as the guinea pig gains confidence.
+Practice with this until the guinea pig is comfortable enough to get onto the actual platform.

 Additional Tips For Teaching This Trick